vortexgpgpu/vortex/docs/contributing.md

 6. Otherwise, you can go to your fork on Github online and manually create a PR (todo) (todo): how to name and format your PR, what information you should add to the PR, does not need to be too strict if you are attending the weekly meetings*
 7. Github uses the following semantics: `base repository` gets the changes from your `head repository`
-8. Therefore, you should set the `base repository` to `vortexgpgpu/vortex` and the `base` branch to `develop` since active development should only be added to this branch
+8. Therefore, you should set the `base repository` to `vortexgpgpu/vortex` and the `base` branch to `master` since the master branch is protected by reviewed PRs.
 9. And you should assign the `head repository` to `<your-github-username>/vortex` (which represents your fork of vortex) and the `base` branch to the one created in step 2
 10. Now that your intended PR has been specified, you should review the status.
 Check for merge conflicts, if all your commits are present, and all the modified files make sense
 11. You can still make a PR if there are issues in step 10, just make sure the structure is correct according to steps 7-9